SIERRA CLUB - FREE SEMINAR: Protecting SE Florida’s Oceans & Coastal Heritage

 LUNCH BREAK (~Noon to 1pm)

+We're working on bringing in some food for everyone.
+There are numerous restaurants in walking/driving distance on US1 and across the US1 at Gulfstream Village.
 Feel free to bring your own lunch...Coffee and light refreshments will be offered start-to-close.

 The Nature Conservacy

 TOPIC: Intro to Caribbean Coral Biology & Anthropogenic Stressors (~1hr)

 James Byrne is the Conservancy’s Marine Science Program Manager for South Florida and the Caribbean and provides technical and scientific leadership for marine conservation initiatives in south Florida, the Florida Keys and the Caribbean.
 James came to the Conservancy from the National Oceanic and Atmospheric Administration.
 A diving instructor and Dive Safety Officer for the Conservancy, he helps set standards for the Conservancy’s scientific diving operations and also trains partner organizations in safe and effective diving practices.
 James is an avid surfer and is committed to conserving the fragile marine world.